 1. Presentations and discussions:

-- Collection permits (Karin Behr, Deputy Director: Permits)
+- Collection permits (Karin Behr, SANBI Deputy Director: Permits)

 - Science communication (Dane McDonald, FBIP)

-2. Speed presentations by stutents to showcase their research projcts and share experiences
+2. Speed presentations by students to showcase their research projects and share experiences

 3. Other activities such as the election of a representative body for the FBIP Postgraduate Student Association, planning of future activities.